Frequently Asked Questions

 Why do I need 2 Siphon Stoppers® for each H2Overflow®?

 2 Siphon Stoppers® are recommended for each H2Overflow® to allow for redundancy in the case of a pump failure.
-Should one pump fail or get clogged you still have another to continue cycling water through the system.
+If one pump fails or gets clogged, you still have another to continue cycling water through the system.
 If you have only one Siphon Stopper® and the pump fails, you risk extreme fish loss if the pump is not immediately replaced.
-Additionally, having a second Siphon Stopper® increases circulation.
+Plus, having a second Siphon Stopper® increases circulation.

 Back to Top